Tarzan (1999 film): Animation

 To prepare for animating the gorillas, the animation team attended lectures on primates, made trips to zoos, and studied nature documentaries, with a group of animators also witnessing a gorilla dissection to learn about their musculature.
-In 1996, the animation team went on a two-week safari in Kenya to take reference photographs and observe the animals.
+In March 1996, the production team began a two-week safari in Kenya to take reference photographs and observe the animals.
 On the trip, they visited Bwindi Impenetrable National Park in Uganda to view mountain gorillas in the wild, and get inspiration for the setting.
 In 2000, Chris Buck repeated the journey accompanied by journalists to promote the film's home video release.

 To create the sweeping 3D backgrounds, Tarzan's production team developed a 3D painting and rendering technique known as Deep Canvas (a term coined by artist/engineer Eric Daniels).
 This technique allows artists to produce CGI backgrounds that look like a traditional painting, according to art director Daniel St. Pierre.
 (The software keeps track of brushstrokes applied in 3D space.)
 For this advancement, the Academy of Motion Picture Arts and Sciences awarded the creators of Deep Canvas a Technical Achievement Award in 2003.
 After Tarzan, Deep Canvas was used for a number of sequences in Atlantis: The Lost Empire (2001), particularly large panoramic shots of the island and several action sequences.
 Expanded to support moving objects as part of the background, Deep Canvas was used to create about 75 percent of the environments in Disney's next major animated action film, Treasure Planet (2002).